iozsaygi/iozsaygi.github.io/_posts/2023-11-27-terrain-modification-and-creep-spread-in-real-time-strategy-games.md

 Now that we have node generation and a way to visualize it at runtime, let's take a look at how we can place buildings on nodes by using raycasting.

 ### Building placement
+First, let's try to detect the node that we are pointing at with the mouse.
+Building placement will be much easier after we complete this step.
+To achieve this we will use the raycasting code below.